nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 ![AlwaysInstallElevated-User-Configuratior-6](/Pictures/AllwaysInstallElevated-User-6.png)

-7) Back to command prompt with local Administrator privileges and run this command to update computer policy:
+7) Open the command prompt with local Administrator privileges and execute the following command to update the computer policy:

 ```
 gpupdate /force